Lunatic-Labs/Sorting-Algorithms/README.md

 3. Select build in VS this will create a sorts.exe file under the debug directory

 #Credits
-created by Kate Owens
+created by Kate Owens.
-contact information: owenskl@mail.lipscomb.edu
+Contact information: owenskl@mail.lipscomb.edu